NiiOdartei7/CetusTimerBot/README.md

 # CetusTimerBot
-A cetustimerbot for telegram which tells me the status of the cetus cycle for eidolon farming
+A cetustimerbot for telegram which tells me the status of the cetus cycle for eidolon farming.
+I did not follow correct programming practices because this was something i cooked up on the fly